 Access to opportunity.
 When discussing access to opportunity, the group stressed the need for more low or no cost recreation or entertainment opportunities for themselves and their families.
-Examples include bowling, swimming pools, recreation centers and movies.
-All but one of the participants rely on the bus for transportation and when bus services are not available will walk to their destination.
+Examples include bowling, swimming pools, recreation centers, and movies.
+All but one of the participants rely on the bus for transportation and when bus services are not available, they will walk to their destination.

 Transportation.
 By far, access to transportation was the opportunity issue that generated the most conversation.
-Participants shared that not having public transit services on holidays is a significant burden to transit dependent populations such residents with disabilities.
-That some routes do not offer Sunday services or very limited service frequency on weekends and evenings has the effect of limiting the ability of residents with disabilities to fully participate in the Santa Fe community.
-That Santa Fe Trails does not serve all areas of Santa Fe and that regional connections are few restricts residents with disabilities from living in higher quality affordable housing located in Santa Fe County.
-One suggested that being selected for a County Section 8 voucher is "a blessing and a curse because you might have to turn it down because of no transportation to housing in the county."
+Participants shared that not having public transit services on holidays is a significant burden to transit dependent populations such as residents with disabilities.
+Routes that do not offer Sunday services or very limited service frequency on weekends and evenings has the effect of limiting the ability of residents with disabilities to fully participate in the Santa Fe community.
+Santa Fe Trails does not serve all areas of the City and the lack of regional connections restricts residents with disabilities from living in higher quality affordable housing located in other parts of Santa Fe County.
+One participant suggested that being selected for a County Section 8 voucher is "a blessing and a curse because you might have to turn it down because of no transportation to housing in the county."